wjschne/apaquarto/README.md

 documents](https://apastyle.apa.org/) in .docx, .html. and .pdf.
 The .pdf format can be rendered via Latex (i.e., apaquarto-pdf) or via Typst (apaquarto-typst).
-The Typst output for this extension is still experimental and requires Typst version 0.11.0 or greater.
+The Typst output for this extension is still experimental and requires Quarto 1.5 or greater.

 Because the .docx format is still widely used—and often required—my main priority was to ensure compatibility for .docx.
 This is still a work in